pangeo-data/pangeo/docs/setup_guides/azure.rst

 Simple deployment
 -----------------

-This section walks through the simplest possible deployment, but lacks basic features like authentication, HTTPS, and a hostname.
+This section walks through the simplest possible deployment, but lacks basic features like authentication, HTTPS, and a user-friendly DNS name.
 We recommend trying this deployment to ensure that the tools work, before deleting things and moving on to the advanced deployment.
 You can download the :download:`Makefile <simple/Makefile>` and :download:`Helm config <simple/secrets.yaml>` for this deployment.

 Kubernetes Cluster
 ^^^^^^^^^^^^^^^^^^

-Following the guide at https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough, we'll use the Azure CLI to create an AKS cluster.
+Following the `Kubernetes walkthrough <https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough>`__, we'll use the Azure CLI to create an AKS cluster.

-For ease of reading we'll repeat the steps here, but visit the guide to build understanding about what each command does.
+For ease of reading we'll repeat the steps here, but visit the `<guide https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough>`__ to build understanding about what each command does.
 For ease of cleanup, we recommend creating a brand-new resource group.

 .. code-block:: console